ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 #### Request data
 {: #fun-external-data-interface-request-data}

 When a function is invoked, it can receive arbitrary data (request payload) in text or binary form.
 The presence of a `Content-Type` in the HTTP request header determines the form and encoding of the data that is sent to the function.
 The data structure, the format and the content type must match.
-The {{site.data.keyword.codeengineshort}} function service runs a minimal validation check on the data considering the content type and responds with the HTTP status code `400` in certain cases; for example, if the JSON data format or encoding is invalid.
+The {{site.data.keyword.codeengineshort}} functions service runs a minimal validation check on the data considering the content type and responds with the HTTP status code `400` in certain cases; for example, if the JSON data format or encoding is invalid.

 For all other selected `Content-Type` values it is expected that the data format matches the restrictions of the MIME-type.